typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * `Invalid` is a node that has been inserted by a parser or an AST transformation rule to indicate a problem.
   Depending on the configuration the presence of such a node may either cause the transformation to fail, or get rendered as part of the page content for visual debugging.
-[TODO - link]
+  See [Error Handling] for details on how these nodes drive rendering and error reporting.

 * `Fallback` is a node that holds an "alternative" node type representing the same content.
   When a parser or rewrite rule inserts a custom element type potentially not known by some renderers,